fluidos-project/node/testbed/kind/README.md

 ### Usage

+In this section, we will instruct you on how you can interact with the FLUIDOS Node using an high-level approach.
+In case you want to interact with the FLUIDOS Node using its CRDs, please refer to the [low-level usage](../../docs/usage/usage.md) section.

 Now lets try to deploy a `solver` example CR on the `fluidos-consumer` cluster.

 1. Open a new terminal on the repo and move into the `deployments/node/samples` folder